Life Jackets

-Wearing a life jacket is crucial no matter what kind of vessel you choose when you're on the water.
-These personal floatation devices ensure safety when engaging in water-related activities.
+Wearing a life jacket is crucial, no matter what kind of vessel you choose when you're on the water.
+These personal flotation devices (PFDs) ensure safety when engaging in water-related activities.
+Whether on a boat, in a canoe, or skating across the waves on a jet ski, you must be protected.

 Here's what to consider when choosing the proper lifejacket for a day on the water in a canoe compared to operating a boat.

-Best Life Jackets for Canoeing
+What Are the Best Life Jackets for Canoeing?

 Canoeing requires a life jacket that offers mobility and comfort since you'll be paddling.